jshah/covid-slack-bot/README.md

 # Covid Tracker

-Covid Tracker is a slack bot that uses data from https://covidtracking.com/ (updated daily) and displays it in Slack.
+Covid Tracker is a slack bot that consumes data from [The Covid Tracking Project](https://covidtracking.com/) API (updated daily) and displays it in Slack.

 ## Installation

 Click [here](https://slack.com/oauth/v2/authorize?client_id=712956700342.1215553228262&scope=commands) to install Covid Tracker in your workspace.

+Covid Tracker is not listed on the Slack app directory because Slack is only accepting COVID related applications from official sources (understandable).
+Nevertheless, Covid Tracker is open source, so you can see exactly what you're installing and verify the code behind displaying this data.
+[The Covid Tracking Project](https://covidtracking.com/) is a trusted source for data on COVID-19.

 ## Features